Announcement

 I grabbed these stats from the WTA site.
 This image is sorted on "first serve points won", where Sabalenka is fourth.
 She is also fourth in percent of service games won, and 5th in Break Point %, although I'm not exactly sure what that means.

-Keep track of your favorite female players on the official Women’s Tennis Association website.
-H1 Tag: Women’s Tennis Records and Statistics
+Keep track of your favorite female players with up-to-date Tennis Stats on the official Women’s Tennis Association website, featuring rankings, match results, and player performance insights.

 filedata/fetch?id=100302&d=1680735053&type=thumb